 Searchers can visit the Probate Division of any county court for probate cases.

-How to Get Bankruptcy Records in California
+How To Acquire Bankruptcy Records in California

-- Court where it was filed
+- Court where the case was filed

 - Case number